cryptimeleon/mclwrap/README.md

 Lastly, we need to move the compiled DLL to the correct path.
 This is basically a path that is in your system variable PATH.
 You can find the dll that you have to move under `mcl\bin\mcljava.dll`.
-One way to find one of the target paths is to run the .\gradlew test for mclwrap.
-Then the PATH should be printed in the console as the first exception thrown, because mclwrap cannot find the `mcljava.dll`.
+One way to find one of the target paths is to run the `.\gradlew test` for mclwrap.
+Then the PATH should be printed in the console in the first warning, because mclwrap cannot find the `mcljava.dll`, but lists all the places where it looked for it.
 One example is the path: `C:\Users\<User>\.jdks\openjdk-15\bin`, where the jdk may vary depending on your setup.
 The second option is to just look at your PATH (or extend it with a path of your choice) and but the `mcljava.dll` in one of the included paths.